nukdokplex/tshock-docker-environment/README.md

 ## Why?

 I wanted to create my own simple Docker environment for TShock.
 Make as simple as possible.
-I think that some people may found it's cool boilerplate for their own TShock environments so I created it.
+I think that some people may find it's cool boilerplate for their own TShock environments so I created it.
 Also I have completed Terraria for Summoner class on this environment so it's fully working (for now).

 ## Installation